 At one point, these were infrequent events held a couple of times per year at Walt Disney World.
 Not ‘big’ enough to justify a trip down for them, and not regular enough that they’d coincide with already-planned trips.
 Unless you were a local or happened to get lucky, the special events were not a selling point of Disney Vacation Club.

 While I would not fly out just for one of these parties, I could see tweaking the dates of a trip to make it fall within one of these events.
 There are usually rare characters, unlimited ice cream and refreshments, special entertainment, or some other selling point.
-You can read our Typhoon Lagoon Beach Bash Report or 25th and Beyond Bash Disney California Adventure Report for an idea of what they’re like.
-This year, we did Moonlight Magic at Magic Kingdom, and it was our favorite even yet.
+We absolutely love Moonlight Magic, and make a point of attending whenever possible.
+(Just be warned, registration requires joining a virtual queue, and some members do get shut out.)

 We expect DVC to keep these events going for the foreseeable future.
 These Moonlight Magic events are not just a nice perk—they’re a potential selling point for those who are leaning towards saving significant money on the resale market.
 Events aside, the only perk that really matters is the Annual Pass discounts, and that doesn’t matter if you’re not buying an Annual Pass.